camit001/Python-In-30-Days/Day_04_Strings/04_Strings.md

 #### Slicing Python Strings

-In python we can slice strings into substrings.
+In Python, we can slice strings to create substrings.

 ```py
 language = 'Python'